 By default, the controller remembers its last setpoint across power cycles.
-However, it can be changed to give a specified setpoint upon power-up by selecting Fixed Setpoint and entering in a value.
-If the setpoint will be digitally provided more often than every few minutes, use a fixed setpoint on power-up to avoid wearing out the device's non-volatile memory.
+However, it can be changed to give a specified setpoint upon power-up by selecting Fixed Setpoint and entering a value.
+If the setpoint will be digitally provided more often than every few minutes, use a fixed setpoint on power-up to avoid wearing out non-volatile memory in the device.